Aksh-1996/Credit_Card_Financial_Dashboard/README.md

    FROM 'D:\customer.csv'
    DELIMITER ','
    CSV HEADER;
-   # Note:
-   # Error: When I am copying data it is showing an error that datestyle format is not not valid for PostgreSQL.
-   # Solution: Update the Datestyle Setting: Set the datestyle explicitly for your session using the following command:
-               SET datestyle TO 'ISO, DMY';

 6. As database is ready.
 Now open Power BI to import data from SQL database.
    * In home tab click on get data